sinaFa/EncodeProject/README.md

 ```
 ### Security audit

-We don't describe everything here.
-But let see some examples.

 Slither gave one high severity and two medium severity advices.
 We did not took time to solve low severity advices.